Maserati Quattroporte

-The Maserati Quattroporte (/it/) is a four-door full-size luxury sedan produced by Italian automobile manufacturer Maserati.
+The Maserati Quattroporte (/it/) is a four-door full-size luxury saloon produced by Italian automobile manufacturer Maserati.
 The name translated from Italian means "four doors".
 The production of the sixth generation ended in late 2023, with the first generation introduced in 1963.

 Quattroporte I (AM107, 1963–1969)

 The original Maserati Quattroporte (Tipo AM107) was built between 1963 and 1969.
 It was a large saloon powered by a V8 engine, both firsts for a series production Maserati automobile.